-The video game platform Steam is really useful and wildly popular, apparently accounting for over 50% of downloaded PC game sales.
+The gaming platform Steam is really useful and wildly popular, apparently accounting for over 50% of downloaded PC game sales.

-However, Steam’s game sales are built around a Digital Rights Management (DRM) app that you have to install on your computer before you can buy and use games.
+However, Steam’s game sales are built around a Digital Rights Management (DRM) app that you have to install on your computer.
 If you remove Steam’s app, almost all games bought from Steam will instantly stop working too.
-(There are a few exceptions to this, here’s an unofficial list of DRM-free Steam games which will not stop working.)
+(There are a few exceptions to this.)

 There’s already been controversy about publishers including spyware in some Steam games, and while the publishers backed down in this case, there’s nothing to stop this happening again.
 Even if you trust Steam’s current management, a private company’s ownership can change very quickly and unexpectedly.
 And there are reasons not to trust Steam’s current management.

 It’s a troubling situation, so here are some better alternatives: